 Scenario 2: Archiving Large Volumes of Data

 A large company stores a vast archive of approximately 50TB of documents that are rarely accessed.
-GCS has the Archive storage class tailored for this specific for this use case.
+GCS has the Archive storage class tailored specifically for this use case.

 There are about 500,000 Class B Operations (GET requests) and 500 GB of data retrieved per month.